livenlearnaday/livenlearnaday.github.io/_posts/NumpadKD-Application-Privacy-Policy.md

   - EN
   - android
 ---

-NumpadKD
-NumpadKD Application
+NumpadKD Application Privacy Policy

 Purpose of application

 Minimum screen-size requirement

-NumpadKD Privacy Policy
 Purpose of application
 The application is designed to collect keystroke dynamics data from the users while using the application only.
 Minimum screen-size requirement